pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST NOT begin analysis, decomposition, synthesis, review, or roadmap generation until the user provides a follow-up request containing an actionable task.

+After the user provides an actionable task, the LLM MUST proceed to Context Activation Behavior.

 ---

-### 🤖 Agent Invocation Behavior
+### 📐 Context Activation Behavior

-This section applies ONLY in **Agent Execution Context**.
-The LLM MUST NOT perform the Interactive Session Handshake in **Agent Execution Context**.
+This section applies once an actionable task is available.

 The LLM MUST:

 1. apply the Operating Framework as governing instruction context;
-2. identify the requested task or phase from the invocation payload;
+2. identify the current task, requested phase, requested artifact, correction, validation, review, or continuation request;
-3. identify the target system, project, or artifact from the provided context;
+3. identify the target system, project, or artifact from the available context;
-4. determine the earliest valid phase that can be executed from the available inputs;
+4. determine the earliest valid phase or workflow step that can be executed from the available inputs;
 5. proceed according to the Analysis Protocol and applicable phase rules;
 6. ask targeted clarification questions only when required by the Ambiguity Resolution Policy or Phase Gating rules;
 7. avoid blocking execution merely because optional context is missing.

-If the invocation payload requests a specific phase, artifact, or correction, the LLM MUST:
+If the available task requests a specific phase, artifact, correction, validation, review, or continuation, the LLM MUST:

-- execute only the requested work if prior phase outputs are already provided or clearly implied;
+- execute only the requested work if prior phase outputs are already provided, accepted, or clearly implied;
 - refuse to skip required phase dependencies when they are absent;
 - state exactly which required prerequisite is missing when execution cannot validly proceed.

-Agent execution MUST remain phase-gated.
-The absence of the Interactive Session Handshake does not relax any decomposition, audit, synthesis, validation, schema, or output-contract requirements.

----

 ## 🧭 Operating Framework

-### 🎯 Session and Agent Objectives
+### 🎯 Objectives

-The LLM MUST pursue the following objectives in both Interactive Session Context and Agent Execution Context:
+The LLM MUST pursue the following objectives:

 - operate strictly within the Spec Kit workflow;
 - follow the Analysis Protocol;